 Liquid resources are resources that can be converted to cash immediately.
-Hospital providers are allowed to decide which liquid resources will be included in the CICP application for their facilities, and must note those liquid resources on their annual provider application.
+Hospital providers are allowed to decide which liquid resources will be included in the CICP application for their facilities and must note those liquid resources on their annual provider application.
 Clinic providers are not allowed to count liquid resources for CICP applicants.

-Examples of liquid resources may include: checking accounts, saving accounts, trust accounts (if funds are available immediately), the cash value of life insurance, short-term Certificate of Deposits (CD's) and partnership earnings kept in reserve.
-Retirement accounts and Tax Sheltered Annuities may NOT be counted unless the applicant is receiving a monthly payment from them, in which case only the monthly amount may be counted.
+Retirement accounts and Tax-Sheltered Annuities may NOT be counted unless the applicant is receiving a monthly payment from them, in which case only the monthly amount may be counted.

-For applicants with a partnership (i.e. partnership in a farm), request their Federal Income Tax Schedule K-1 and Schedule E. Schedule K-1 summarizes the total amount of cash available to all partners.
+If the provider is including partnerships (i.e. partnership in a farm), request the applicant's Federal Income Tax Schedule K-1 and Schedule E. Schedule K-1 summarizes the total amount of cash available to all partners.
 Schedule E shows all partnership agreements and the amount earned by the partnership.
 Include that amount of cash available to the applicant in the liquid resource calculation on the application.

-For applicants with a Certificate of Deposit (CD), count the principal (amount of original investment) of a CD as a resource regardless of the maturity date of the CD.
+If the provider is including Certificates of Deposit (CDs), count the principal (amount of original investment) of a CD as a resource regardless of the maturity date of the CD.
 All CD's should be considered liquid.
 The amount included should be the amount left after the penalty for withdrawal has been subtracted.
 If an applicant has recently cashed a CD that has reached its maturity date, count the principal in addition to the interest earned.